go-gost/docs/en/docs/concepts/bypass.md

 ## Blacklist And Whitelist

 Bypass defaults to blacklist mode.
-When a node is determined in a hop by node selection, the bypass on this node will be applied.
-If the target address of the request matches the rules in the bypass, the chain terminates at this node (and does not contain this node).
+If the destination address matches the blacklist, the data forwarding will be terminated.

-Bypass can also be set to whitelist mode, as opposed to blacklist, only if the target address matches the rules in the bypass will proceed to the next hop of node selection.
+Bypass can also be set to whitelist mode, as opposed to blacklist, data forward will continue only if the destination address matches the rules in the bypass.

 === "CLI"